 Made with a budget of £81,412, the filming of Dracula began in November 1957.
-Set in 1885 twelve years before the publication of the original novel.
-Peter Cushing was Van Helsing and Christopher Lee as Count Dracula.
-The movie became a huge success and broke box-office records in the UK, the United States (released as Horror of Dracula) and across the world.
+Peter Cushing played the vampire hunter Van Helsing and Christopher Lee Count took the role of Dracula (he would play the infamous vampire another nine times in his career).
+The film established their reputations as horror actors for ever.
+Directed by Terence Fisher it followed his successful The Curse of Frankenstein released the year before.
+The movie was a huge success and broke box-office records in the UK, the United States (released as Horror of Dracula) and across the world.

-When the second draft of Dracula was submitted to the BBFC they replied:
+When the second draft of Dracula was submitted to the British Board of Film Censors they replied:

 The uncouth, uneducated, disgusting and vulgar style of Mr Jimmy Sangster [scriptwriter] cannot quite obscure the remnants of a good horror story, though they do give one the gravest misgivings about treatment. […] The curse of this thing is the Technicolor blood: why need vampires be messier eaters than anyone else?
 Certainly strong cautions will be necessary on shots of blood.
 And of course, some of the stake-work is prohibitive.

 It was the blood, seen in glorious Eastman colour that got crowds flocking to the cinemas.